prologin/concours-site/README.md

 ### Development setup

-* *Django Debug Toolbar* is here to help; use it.
-If you don't want to, disable it to get better performances by commenting/removing the line:
+* *Django Debug Toolbar* is here to help; you can use it by adding the following line to your settingss:

         :::python
         INSTALLED_APPS += ('debug_toolbar',)